Hudson Institute of Medical Research: Description and organisation

-It is an independent, not-for-profit medical research institute, based in the Melbourne suburb of Clayton in Victoria hosting approximately 450 researchers, postgraduate students and support staff.
-Hudson Institute strives to improve human health through groundbreaking, collaborative, medical research discoveries and the translation of these to real world impact.
-Its scientists research five areas of medical need: Inflammation, Reproductive Health and Pregnancy, Infant and Child Health, Cancer, and Hormones and Health.
+The Hudson Institute of Medical Research is an independent, not-for-profit medical research institute, based in the Melbourne suburb of Clayton in Victoria hosting approximately 450 researchers, postgraduate students, and support staff.
+Its scientists research five areas of medical need: inflammation; reproductive health and pregnancy; infant and child health; cancer; and hormones and health.
+The institute's purpose is to do research in order to cure diseases.